mark-watson/openai/README.md

 Task: process the following text:

 Sam has a brother Mike.
 Suzy has a sister Sally.
 Suszy ahs a mother Jill, and a father Bill.
 Mike is in San Diego.
 Sam is located is Oakland.
-Suzy's family alllive in Los Angeles.
+Suzy's family all live in Los Angeles.
 ```

 The ChatGPT 4 output is:

 ```
-Original text:
-Sam has a brother Mike.
-Suzy has a sister Sally.
-Suszy has a mother Jill, and a father Bill.
-Mike is in San Diego.
-Sam is located is Oakland.
-Suzy's family all live in Los Angeles.

-Processed text:
-Sam has a brother (1) Mike.
-Suzy has a sister (1) Sally.
-Suszy has a mother (1) Jill, and a father (1) Bill.
-Mike is (2) in San Diego.
-Sam is (2) located is Oakland.
-Suzy's family all live (2) in Los Angeles.

-Relationship index:
+First, we create the indexed list of unique relationships:

 brother, 1
 located in, 2
 sister, 1